 But “normal” doesn’t necessarily mean “optimal.”
 Case in point: A large observational study following 46,578 non-diabetics over seven years found that those with FBGs from 95 to 99 mg/dl (5.3 to 5.5 mmol/L) – considered normal – were 2.33 times more likely to develop diabetes than those with FBGs below 85 mg/dl (4.7 mmol/L.)

-So for fasting blood glucose, somewhere south of 85 mg/dl (4.7 mmol/L)seems best.
+So for fasting blood glucose, somewhere south of 85 mg/dl (4.7 mmol/L) seems best.
 But what about after eating?

 As a general rule: the smaller and shorter the spike in blood sugar, the better.
 Practically, try to keep blood sugar spikes to under 30 mg/dl over baseline at one-hour post-meal.
 (If your baseline is 85 mg/dl (4.7 mmol/L), you don’t want to exceed 115 mg/dl.
 (6.4 mmol/L)) And by three hours after eating, you should be back near your baseline.
 This indicates that insulin—your blood-sugar boss—is doing its job.

-A quick caveat on fasting and postprandial blood glucose measurements: They’re not the most reliable measures of metabolic health.
+A quick caveat on fasting blood sugar and postprandial blood glucose measurements: They’re not the most reliable measures of metabolic health.
 Stress, for instance, can cause the liver to dump significant glucose into the bloodstream—so if you’re nervous before the test, it could throw off the results.
 A poor night of sleep could have a similar effect.
 And then there’s the “dawn effect“, a natural release of cortisol in the early hours of the morning – which elevates glucose – to help your body get ready for rising.
 So it’s best to wait an hour or more after waking to take your fasting blood glucose, and longer for people with insulin resistance.

 That’s why, in addition to measuring blood glucose levels, you should measure HbA1c (average blood glucose over 2-3 months) and insulin levels.
 Insulin, remember, is your blood sugar boss.
 So watching the insulin response following an oral glucose tolerance test (OGTT) can give a real insight into your metabolic flexibility.
 Often, a hyperinsulinemic (high insulin) response to glucose is a harbinger for Type 2 Diabetes.